AntonAI/JavaScript-Current-Time/README.md

 ```bash
 var time = currentTime(offset);
 ```
-Function returns the current time in HH:MM:SS AM/PM format.
-Specify an optional offset in seconds to subtract from current date/time.
+Function returns the current time in HH:MM:SS am/pm format.
+Specify an optional offset in seconds to subtract from the current time.